Utah Valley: Economy

-The north part of Utah Valley is considered the center of Silicon Slopes and includes headquarters and regional offices of many prominent technology companies including Adobe, Ancestry, Entrata, Intel/Micron joint venture IM Flash, Microsoft, Oracle, SanDisk, Qualtrics, Vivint, Workfront, Xactware and housing the largest NSA data center.
+The northern part of Utah Valley is considered the center of Silicon Slopes and includes headquarters and regional offices of many prominent technology companies, including Adobe, Ancestry, Entrata, Intel/Micron joint venture IM Flash, Microsoft, Oracle, SanDisk, Qualtrics, Vivint, Workfront, and Xactware.
+The region also houses a large NSA data center.

 Education

 Utah Valley University and Brigham Young University are located in Orem and Provo respectively.
-They are two of the largest universities in the state and represent approximately 62,000 students.
+They are two of the largest universities in the state and represent approximately 78,000 students.

 Demographics

-Most inhabitants of Utah Valley are members of the Church of Jesus Christ of Latter-day Saints, which operates four temples in the valley.
-These include the Provo Utah Temple in Provo, the Mount Timpanogos Utah Temple in American Fork, the Payson Utah Temple in Payson and the Provo City Center Temple which was dedicated in March 2016.
+Most inhabitants of Utah Valley are members of the Church of Jesus Christ of Latter-day Saints, which operates six temples in the valley.
+These include the Provo Utah Rock Canyon Temple in Provo, the Mount Timpanogos Utah Temple in American Fork, the Payson Utah Temple in Payson, the Provo City Center Temple in Provo, the Saratoga Springs Utah Temple in Saratoga Springs, and the Orem Utah Temple in Orem.
+The final two of which were dedicated in 2023 and 2024, respectively.

 The population of Utah Valley is estimated at 575,205 by the United States Census Bureau.
 The growth in the area has been significant.
 In 1970, 1980, 1994, 2009 the population was 125,005; 204,102; 277,179; and 555,551 respectively.

 The most populous city is Provo, with a population count of 114,801 inhabitants.